pyvisa/pyvisa/docs/rvalues.rst

 ``header_fmt='hp'`` to ``read_binary_values``.
 If your instrument does not use any header for the data simply ``header_fmt='empty'``.

+By default PyVISA assumes, that the instrument will add the termination character at the end of the data block and actually makes sure it reads it to avoid issues.
+This behavior fits well a number of devices.
+However some devices omit the termination character, in which cases the operation will timeout.
+In this situation, first makes sure you can actually read from the instrument by reading the answer using the ``read_raw`` function (you may need to call it multiple time), and check that the advertized length of the block match what you get from your instrument (plus the header).
+If it is so, then you can safely pass ``expect_termination=False``, and PyVISA will not look for a termination character at the end of the message.

 Writing ASCII values
 --------------------